 Most of this trail is in parallel with the sidewalk along Bastanchury between Brea Blvd and State College.
 It is easiest to understand this trail by starting at the golf course half way along its length.
 The golf course is also the best place to park.
 Coyote Hills Golf Course is on Payne Stewart Drive.
 That street is named after the legendary golfer and designer of the course; Payne Stewart.
-Between Brea Blvd and State College on Bastanchury, turn right into Payne Stewart Road.
+It is on Bastanchury halfway between Brea Blvd and State College.
 From this reference point one can go east or west along the East Coyote Hills Trail.
-Described in the webpage Panorama Trail, is a 2.8 mile loop with the East Coyote Hills Trail.
-(See picture of map of loop.)
+A 2.8 mile loop can be made with East Coyote Hills Trail where the Panorama Trail is the south leg.
+For a better description of that loop click on –> Panorama Trail.
 It should be noted before you read any farther that this trail was originally built for horses, not hikers nor bikers.
 The trail is uncomfortable to walk on because of rock used on its surface for the uphill part of journey.
 It is not at all scenic other than the planted trees right next to the trail.
 The best thing to say about this trail is that when you are done, you can eat at a fine restaurant on either end.

 Fine Dining After a Walk

-The trail is outside the golf course property but inside Bastanchury’s very wide sidewalk.
-It is a different sort of path in that it is tree lined.
-In fact three rows of trees.
-From the walking trail there’s still another 20 feet to where the cars are.
-It is not clear that walking on rock is more pleasant than walking on concrete sidewalk but it is further from the cars.
-For the entire mile walk alongside Bastanchury there are no openings in the fence that separates the side walk from the rock path.
-So if you get tired of walking on rock you can’t exchange that for walking where it’s noisy.
-This strange combination of paths is probably a way of preserving that space for future expansion of Bastanchury.
-The trail in this direction ends at State College Blvd. but a hundred yards before that there’s an informative sign and a trail that leads up past some oil wells to join the Panorama Trail.
+____The trail in this direction (east) ends at State College Blvd. but a hundred yards before that there’s an informative sign and a trail that leads up past some oil wells to join the Panorama Trail. <–Click there for more on that much more scenic trail.
 It is interesting to note that the Summit House Restaurant rents their space from the Parks and Recreation Department.
-The top of the hill which the Panorama Trail goes over is also Parks and Recreation but between the top and the Restaurant is golf course and oil company private land.
+The top of the hill which the Panorama Trail goes over is also Parks and Recreation but between the top and the restaurant is golf course and oil company private land.
 Somehow there is right-of-way for walkers to go through to the Panorama Trail.
-Panorama Trail goes past the top of the highest hill for best view of the golf course, La Habra and all the way to Los Angeles.
+Panorama Trail goes over the top of the highest hill in Fullerton.
+It offers an incredible view of the golf course, La Habra and all the way to Los Angeles.

 West of Payne Stewart (out and back to the Sports Complex 2.0 miles)